hengshuaiyao/HengshuaiYao.github.io/README.md

 <!--

-This paper inspired GTD, and TDC/GTD2 papers, but unfortunately [it was never recognized](papers/gtd_matters.pdf).

 ## Openprice
 The mobile App is the product of our startup Openprice which I cofounded in 2016.
 The app helps users manage their receipts and manage shopping.